genepi-freiburg/genepicoloc/README.md

                 do_summary=F, do_xlsx=F)
 ```

-As you see in the output files, our significant locus (around UMOD gene) in the eGFR summary statistics colocalized with:
+As you see in the output files, our significant locus (around *UMOD* gene) in the eGFR summary statistics colocalized with:
 - *UMOD* gene expression in kidneys,
 - UMOD protein levels in plasma,
-- Chronic kidney disease (FinnGen)
+- Chronic kidney disease (FinnGen).

 # Additional information
 ## Good genepicoloc practice
 - Genomic build.
 Input sumstats should have build GRCh38.
-If the build is different, please perform liftOver first, genepicoloc::genepi_liftOver() may be helpful.
+If the build is different, please perform liftOver first, *genepicoloc::genepi_liftOver()* may be helpful.
 - Variant naming.
 Input sumstats should contain variant name in the following format: CHR:POS:REF:ALT.
 Some summary statistics are coming from [metal software](https://genome.sph.umich.edu/wiki/METAL) and allele order may be arbitrary, i.e., allele 1 and 2 correspond to ALT and REF only in approximately 50% of cases.
-If that is the case, genepicoloc::Name_by_position() function may be helpful to find proper variant names.
+If that is the case, *genepicoloc::Name_by_position()* function may be helpful to find proper variant names.
 If liftOver needs to be performed, then genepi_liftOver() will run Name_by_position() automatically.
-- p-values.
+- The p-values.
 Input sumstats should contain -log10(P) column.
 If there is a normal "P" column, ensure there is not underflow issues (P<1e-324).
 If it is the case, please use genepicoloc::handle_underflow() to properly format input sumstats (use return_nlog10P=T if needed).
 - Duplicated variant names.
 Input sumstats should contain only unique variant names, otherwise coloc will throw an error.
 Please remove duplicates from the input sumstats when performing QC.
-- BETA an SE.
+- BETA and SE.
 Input sumstats should not contain any missing or NA values in BETA and SE column, otherwise coloc will throw an error.
 Please remove any missing values from the input sumstats when performing QC.
 - MAF should be a numeric, strictly >0 & <1